mazzzystar/QLearningMouse/README.md

-Mouse-and-Cat game with Q-Learning.
+Cat-and-Mouse game with Q-Learning.
 ===================================================

 <b>QLearningMouse</b>  is a small cat-mouse-cheese game based on [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
-The original version is from [vmayoral](https://github.com/vmayoral): [basic_reinforcement_learning:tutorial1](https://github.com/vmayoral/basic_reinforcement_learning/tree/master/tutorial1), I resconstructed his code to make the game more configurable, and what different most is that I use breadth-first-search([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)) when cat chasing the AI mouse, so it looks much more fierce :P
+The original version is by [vmayoral](https://github.com/vmayoral): [basic_reinforcement_learning:tutorial1](https://github.com/vmayoral/basic_reinforcement_learning/tree/master/tutorial1), I resconstructed his code to make the game more configurable, and what different most is that I use breadth-first-search([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)) when cat chasing the AI mouse, so it looks much more fierce :P

 ### About the game
-Cat chases the mouse always in the shortest path with BFS, however the mouse first does not know the danger of being eaten.
-It earns reward value of 50 when eating the cheese,  yet gaining reward value of -100 when dead.
+* cat always chase the mouse in the shortest path, however the mouse first does not know the danger of being eaten.
+* <b>mouse win</b> when eating the cheese and earns rewards value of 50, then a new cheese will be produced in a random grid.
+* <b>cat win</b> when eating the mouse, the latter will gain rewards value of -100 when dead.
+Then it will relive in a random grid.

 ### Algorithm
 The basic algorithm of Q-Learning is: